lu7did/ADX-rp2040/src/ADX-rp2040-mbed/README.md

 *	ADX-rp2040 (CD2003GP receiver), porting from the ADX-UNO board but using a rp2040 processor, no PCB available.
 *	ADX-rp2040 daughterboard, an additional board to be plugged in the Arduino Nano socket of a standard ADX-UNO board, PCB available.
 *	RDX-rp2040 (CD2003GP and Si4732 receiver versions), stand alone FT8 pocket transceiver, still can be flashed with this firmware.

+## ADX-rp2040 mods

+The audio from the receiver needs to be routed to the ADC0 port including some floating polarization according with the following circuit:

 # Firmware